 We live in an information-overloaded time and you have to find ways to stand out to get attention.
 Otherwise, you can get ignored like passing traffic.
 Find ways to stand out the way a good advertising billboard stands out on the roadside.
 Use images and link them to great content from industry experts.

-Of course, it isn’t necessary to use social media to benefit your business, but it is a very popular tool that can be a real advantage when put to consistent and effective use.
+Of course, it isn’t necessary to use social media to benefit your business, but it is a very popular tool that can be a real advantage when putting consistent and effective use.